rubyapi/rubyapi/README.md

 # Ruby API: Easily search and find Ruby documentation

-Ruby API is a Ruby on Rails application that consumes Ruby's documentation and makes it easy for developers to search and explore documentation for Ruby.
+Ruby API is a Ruby on Rails that makes searching and browsing Ruby's documentation fast and smooth for users.

 ## Why?

-Trying to find documentation about that one method or class that your wondering about is much harder that it should be for developers.
-The current goto documentation sites for Ruby like http://ruby-doc.org and http://docs.ruby-lang.org do not optimise for SEO or mobile devices, resulting in a poor experience for users.
-Other applications that index Ruby's documentation such as Dash, while a much better experience, is a paid application (for the full experience) and is only available on a limited set of devices.
+Trying to find documentation about that one method or class that you're looking for can be pretty tedious.
+The current goto places for Ruby documentation, [ruby-doc.org](https://ruby-doc.org) & [docs.ruby-lang.org](http://docs.ruby-lang.org) are not built with SEO or the many different types of devices used in mind, and result in a poor experience for many users.
+Other applications that index Ruby's documentation such as Dash, while a much better experience, is a paid application (for the full experience) and is only available on MacOS & iOS.

 Our mission aims to improve the Ruby ecosystem by providing an application that is:

   * Available to any device with a web browser
   * Provides documentation for all supported versions of Ruby
   * Designed for many different device types
-  * Optimized search results for common Ruby classes/methods
+  * Optimised for searching common Ruby classes/methods
-  * Optimized SEO to allow Google to understand how to index Ruby's documentation.
+  * Optimised for Google/Search engines to understand how to index Ruby's documentation.
-  * No ads.
+  * Free.
+No ads.
 No paywall. ever.

 ## Getting started

 Install dependencies:

-    $ bundle install && yarn install --check-files
+    $ bundle install && yarn install

 Start services such as Postgresql and ElasticSearch: